.

 Weather and research needs can lead to changes in the daily schedule.
 We appreciate your cooperation and understanding.

-Excavation activities will take place during the morning, from 7:30 a.m. to 12:00 p.m.
-This will be followed by lunch break, where you can take a rest, socialize and talk about the work you are doing.
-During the excavation, participants are encouraged to ask questions about the materials and the techniques that are used.
-On occasion, the team may be joined by local university and high school students who are there to learn.
-You will receive training on the activities and the basic tools and software used each day.
-The trip between the site and the lunch area takes less than 10 minutes.
-When the team returns to the accommodations, all the data collected during the day is downloaded to the main database.
-The team will enjoy dinner out each night at a local restaurant (chosen ahead of time by field staff).
+Excavation activities will take place during the morning, from 7:30 a.m. to 12:30 p.m.
+During the excavation, participants are encouraged to ask questions about the materials and techniques used.
+Occasionally, the team may be joined by local university and high school students who are there to learn.
+You will receive training on the activities and the basic tools and software used daily.

 ITINERARY